 Giovanni Boccaccio’s collection of lively and humorous stories spiced with some sexuality take place during the Black Plague.
-The characters, seven women and three noblemen, escape the pandemic and hide in a luxurious villa outside Florence.
+The characters, seven women and three noblemen escape the pandemic and hide in a luxurious villa outside Florence.
 During their isolation of two weeks, they tell each other stories to pass the time.
-Against the backdrop of the horrifying plague the stories they tell keep their minds busy and entertained.
+Against the backdrop of the horrifying plague, the stories they tell to keep their minds busy and entertained.
 The book proves that the suspension of normal realities can paradoxically bring people together in an unexpected setting.

 Severance, by Ling Ma

 The author’s first novel, which came out back in 2018 is about a fictional fungal virus.
 Some describe it as a brilliant book.
 We strongly recommend checking it out.
 It’s pretty smart in describing immigration issues in the global capitalism context of the modern world.
 However, the most fascinating aspect of it is the total decline of human communication and the absence of meaningful relationships as a result.
 It is very much worth your while.